steebchen/specs/errors/Readme.md

 <details><Summary>Error report</Summary>

-File name: `prisma-error-TIMESTAMP.md` where `TIMESTAMP` is a placeholder for the current timestamp.
+File name: `studio-error-TIMESTAMP.zip` where `TIMESTAMP` is a placeholder for the current timestamp.
+It would contain the migrations and schema files with sensitive information redacted (see [Error Log Masking](#error-log-masking)) and an information file containing the error report:

 ```
 # Error report (Prisma Studio | July 23, 2019 | 14:42:23 h)